m-a-y-a/SBD-DL22-Public/README.md

 2. To open .ino files:
 	* Open the Energia IDE.
 Within the IDE, select "File>Open" and select the relevant .ino file
 3. To upload/run .ino files:
-	* In the IDE, click "Upload" (arrow icon, top left).
-This will run the program and display any program outputs to the "Serial Monitor"
+	* In the IDE, click the "Upload" arrow icon (top left).
+This will run the program and display any program outputs to the "Serial Monitor" magnifying glass icon (top right).
-(magnifying glass icon, top right).

 ## Step 3.
 Upload Program Data
 ### First, we will modify and run a program to set the RTC clock.